SludgeVohaul/audiotools/README_flac2m4a.md

 process.
 If you have such playlists, audio files won't be indexed correctly (meaning not at all, even those in other directories).
-* The media player seems to handle `LF` as well as `CRLF` newlines (.i.e. playlists can be created under Windows as well as Unix-line OSes).
+* The media player seems to handle `LF` as well as `CRLF` newlines (.i.e. playlists can be created under Windows as well as Unix-like OSes).
 * The cover art is limited to 500x500px.
 Though I have successfully imported files with much higher resolutions into SYNC2, there were always a few files where the cover art was not displayed.
 The technical parameters of